Last Updated on by

 We arrived to the food market as everything was closing up so our options were limited, but we had caught a glimpse the mad rush for food earlier in the day.

-Often indigenous peoples or people who work in agriculture travel to sell their goods at Otavalo Market.
+Often indigenous people who work in agriculture travel to sell their goods at Otavalo Market.
 Even though Otavalo Market is great fun and there’s a lot to see and do, try to remember the reason each person is sat there.